Tamil All Character Encoding: Criticism of the standard Unicode character model for Tamil

 Unicode's encoding models for Devanagari, Tamil, Kannada, Sinhala and emoji require use of the invisible zero-width joiner and zero-width non-joiner characters.

 The existing Unicode character model for Tamil is, like most of Indic Unicode, (Note: Except for Tibetan, which uses a different model, and for Thai and related scripts, which use a model derived from TIS-620.) an abugida-based model derived from ISCII.
 It been criticized for several reasons.

 Unicode represents only 31 Tamil base characters as single code points, out of 247 grapheme clusters.
 These include stand-alone vowels, and 23 basic consonant glyphs (which, due to not bearing a virama, nonetheless denote a syllable with both a consonant and a vowel when used on their own).
 The others are represented as sequences of code points, requiring software support for advanced typography features (such as Apple Advanced Typography, Graphite, or OpenType advanced typography) to render correctly.
 This also requires the use of invisible zero-width joiner and zero-width non-joiner characters in places where the desired grapheme cluster would otherwise be ambiguous.
 This complexity can result in security vulnerabilities and ambiguous combinations, can require the use of an exception table to forbid invalid combinations of code points, and can necessitate the use of string normalization to compare two strings for equality.

-Additionally, since syllables with both a consonant and a vowel form 64 to 70% of Tamil text, an abugida-based model which encodes the consonant and vowel parts as separate code points is inefficient, in terms of how long a string needs to be to contain a given piece of text, in comparison with a syllabary-based model.
+Additionally, since syllables with both a consonant and a vowel make up 64 to 70% of Tamil text, an abugida-based model which encodes the consonant and vowel parts as separate code points is inefficient, in terms of how long a string needs to be to contain a given piece of text, in comparison with a syllabary-based model.

 Furthermore, ISCII is primarily an encoding of Devanagari, and the ISCII encodings of other Brahmic scripts (including Tamil) encode characters over the code points of the corresponding characters in Devanagari ISCII.
 Although Unicode encodes the Brahmic scripts separately from one another, the Tamil block mirrors the ISCII layout (with Devanagari-style character ordering, and reserved space in positions corresponding to Devanagari characters with no Tamil equivalent); consequently, the characters are not in the natural sequence order, and strings collated by code point (analogous to "ASCIIbetical" sorting of English text) will not produce the expected sorting order.
 It requires a complex collation algorithm for arranging them in the natural order.